 - Perth Zoo – visit over 230 species of wildlife by taking a ferry from the Barrack Street Jetty to Mends Street in South Perth.
 From there it is only a five minute walk to the zoo, which is open every day of the year.

 - Perth Concert Hall – home to the West Australian Symphony Orchestra, hosting more than 160 performances.

 From the Ocean to the Valley to the Hills, experience Western Australia’s best tourism highlights, including:

 - Swan Valley – a 40 minute drive north-east of the city, Swan Valley is Western Australia’s oldest wine-growing region.
 This region features a number of award-winning wineries that also offer alfresco and restaurant dining.
 Home to the Margaret River Chocolate factory, The Cheese Barrel and the Feral and Duckstein Breweries, this delightful area has something to offer all palates.

 - Rottnest Island – located 22 kilometres off the WA coast, Rottnest Island is one of Perth’s most popular tourist destinations, offering snorkelling, diving and guided tours.
 Hire a bike and ride around the island, only 11 kilometres long and 4.5 kilometres wide.

 - Penguin Island – off the coast of Rockingham, less than an hour south of Perth by car, visitors can see fairy penguins, dolphins and seals in their natural environments.

-- The Perth Hills – only 45 minutes from the city centre, explore the beauty of the area’s national parks and state forests.
+- The Perth Hills – only 45 minutes from the city centre, explore the beauty of the area’s national parks and state forests, or visit the Mundaring Weir, the water supply for the Eastern Goldfields.
 For more information and trail maps, click here.